rhkdump/kernel-auto-bisect/README.md

 # KAB - Kernel Auto-bisect

-KAB is an automated git bisect tool to locate the first bad commit or kernel version.
-It aims at bisecting kernel issues.
+KAB is an automated git bisect tool to locate the first bad kernel commit/build.
+Once deployed in the device under test (DUT), it will automatically build kernel or download built kernel packages, install the kernel, reboot to the new kernel and test the kernel until the first bad kernel is found.

 ## Quick start

 ### Source bisecting

 Take [2123230 – kdump cannot save core file when boot system with "nr_cpus=2"](https://bugzilla.redhat.com/show_bug.cgi?id=2123230) as an example, the initial good and bad commits are d2c104a3426be9991b35c65f0f260a107c4b2942 and v5.4-rc1 respectively.

 1. Clone this repository and install KAB with command `make install`
-2. Edit /etc/kernel-auto-bsiect.conf
+2. Edit /etc/kernel-auto-bisect.conf
 ```
 BISECT_WHAT=SOURCE
 KERNEL_SRC_REPO https://github.com/torvalds/linux.git